YengHer919/CS146/README.md

 and the right was greater than the current node.
 However, this would not satisfy the definition of a binary search tree.
 I learned in class that we needed to implement an upper and lower bounds for each node within the binary search tree.
 So I implemented a function to do so within each recursive call.
-I coded it in python, then translated to java
+I coded it in java, then translated to python